cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 It is specified for a given surface (SurfaceSide).
 According with the Kirchoff and Lambert law, for a diffuse grey body, the aborptance and the emittance are equals for a given wavelength range.

+**WavelengthRangeType**

+solar, infrared, visible or total

 Occupancy Module
 ----------------

 ![Class diagram of Occupancy Module](fig/class_occupancy.png)

 The Occupancy Module is a module of the ADE Energy, which may be extended for multi-field analysis (socio-economics, demographics etc.).
 It contains the characterization of the building usage, it is related to the rest of the ADE Energy and CityGML model through the unique class `UsageZone`.

 <h3>Usage zone and Building Unit